oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 [this Oracle licensing policy](https://www.oracle.com/assets/cloud-licensing-070579.pdf) and [this list of eligible products](http://www.oracle.com/us/corporate/pricing/authorized-cloud-environments-3493562.pdf).

+The official document that defines the [supported configurations is here](https://www.oracle.com/middleware/technologies/ias/oracleas-supported-virtualization.html).

 In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Servies for use with Kubernetes* on OCI Compute; and on Microsoft Azure using *Azure Kubernetes Service*.